-The BCG games based assessment is an unbiased, scalable way for them to filter their candidate pool down to a manageable number.
+The pymetrics games based assessment is an unbiased, scalable way for them to filter their candidate pool down to a manageable number.

-BCG has partnered with psychometric games provider, Pymetrics.
-They are a US based firm founded in 2011 that was founded by a team of Havard based Phd students that recognised the potential of combining neuroscience with machine learning to recognise high performing candidates from a games based assessment.
+pymetrics provide talent screening products to hiring companies including online assessments and interview technology products.
+They are a US based firm founded in 2013 by two Harvard & MIT trained PhDs that recognised the potential of combining neuroscience with machine learning to recognise high performing candidates from a games based assessment.

 They work with some of the world’s largest employers to develop fair, unbiased games to assess candidate personality traits in order for them to filter their pool of applicants to a manageable number.